 The senate is responsible for the allocation of the Student Life Fund and for the appointment of student representatives to all university standing committees and advisory boards.
 Call (616) 331-2333 for more information.

 Grand Valley is a member of the Great Lakes Intercollegiate Athletic Conference (GLIAC).
-Membership in the GLIAC includes Ashland, Ferris, Findlay, Grand Valley, Hillsdale, Lake Erie College, Lake Superior, Michigan Tech, Northern Michigan, Northwood, Ohio Dominican, Saginaw Valley, Tiffin, Walsh, and Wayne State.
+Membership in the GLIAC includes Ashland, Davenport, Ferris, Grand Valley, Lake Superior, Michigan Tech, Northern Michigan, Northwood, Purdue NW, Saginaw Valley, Tiffin, and Wayne State.
 Grand Valley is also a member of the National Collegiate Athletic Association (NCAA Division II).

-Since the creation of the GLIAC in 1972, Grand Valley has won the President's Cup the conference all-sports trophy and symbol of athletic excellence 22 times, and has placed as a top two finisher in the past 14 years in the Director's Cup the NCAA Division II all-sports trophy.
-Grand Valley's men's teams have won conference championships in football 16 times; basketball, eight; baseball, 17; wrestling, six; tennis, one; golf, six; indoor track, 15; swimming and diving, four; outdoor track, 10; and cross country, 14.
-In women's sports, Grand Valley has won championships in basketball eight times; cross country, 16; soccer, 11; softball, 12; tennis, three; volleyball, 10; swimming and diving, one; indoor track, 16; outdoor track, 16; women's lacrosse, three; and golf, 12.
-Grand Valley's teams have earned national championships as follows: men's football, four; women's basketball, one; women's cross country, four; women's indoor track, two; women's outdoor track, two; women's soccer, five; and women's volleyball, one.
+Since the creation of the GLIAC in 1972, Grand Valley has won the President's Cup the conference all-sports trophy and symbol of athletic excellence 23 times and has placed as a top two finisher in the past 15 years in the Director's Cup the NCAA Division II all-sports trophy.
+Grand Valley's men's teams have won conference championships in football 17 times; basketball, eight; baseball, 18; wrestling, six; tennis, one; golf, six; indoor track, 16; swimming and diving, five; outdoor track, 11; and cross country, 15.
+In women's sports, Grand Valley has won championships in basketball eight times; cross country, 17; soccer, 12; softball, 12; tennis, three; volleyball, 10; swimming and diving, one; indoor track, 17; outdoor track, 17; women's lacrosse, four; and golf, 13.
+Grand Valley's teams have earned national championships as follows: men's football, four; women's basketball, one; women's cross country, five; women's indoor track, two; women's outdoor track, two; women's soccer, five; and women's volleyball, one.